The Web to Lead app gives you a web form to collect information from or leads.

 In all cases, a new activity and opportunity will be created.

-The above three cases cannot account for every situation where a customer already exists in Method:CRM.
-If you find a duplicate has been entered and they have converted to a customer and thus synced to QuickBooks, you can manually merge those two records together in QuickBooks.
+The above three cases cannot account for every situation where a customer already exists in Method.
+If you find a duplicate has been entered and they have converted to a customer and thus synced to QuickBooks, you can manually merge those two records in Quickbooks or Method.